Thalhalla/BruteForceDomainSearch/README.md

-`tmp/domlog` <--Using the Makefile to create the docker container will result in a `tmp` directory here, which will contain the resulting `/tmp/domlog` from inside the container so no need to go into the container to retrieve it
+`tmp/domlog` <--Using the Makefile to create the docker container will result in a `tmp` directory here, which will contain the resulting `/tmp/domlog` from inside the container, so no need to go into the container to retrieve it

 `make a` <-- A macro which builds a docker image locally, runs it and displays the